Italian Bombshell Valentina Fradegrada Flaunts Incredible Figure In Pink Underwear

-Valentina Fradegrada teased her 2.3 million Instagram followers on Wednesday, April 8, when she took to the social media platform to share a sweltering snapshot of herself in a skimpy lingerie that did her curves nothing but favors.
+Valentina Fradegrada teased her 2.3 million Instagram followers on Wednesday, April 8, when she took to the social media platform to share a sweltering snapshot of herself in skimpy lingerie that flattered her curves.

 The Italian model posed on a single white bed covered in dark green sheets as she sat over her heels.
-Fradegrada had her knees apart as she leaned forward, popping her booty and arching her back.
-She had her back toward a mirror as she held her phone over her shoulder and in front of her face to snap a selfie, focusing in on a her derriere.
+She had her knees apart as she leaned forward, popping her booty and arching her back.
+Putting the focus on her derriere, she posed with her back facing a mirror as she held her phone over her shoulder and in front of her face to snap a selfie.

 Fradegrada sported a two-piece lingerie set in a dark pink tone that complimented her sun-kissed complexion.
-The bra was made of a see-through fabric on the sides, which teased some skin.
-The front was not visible.
+The bra was made of a see-through fabric on the sides and teased some skin.
+The front, however, was not visible.

-On her lower body, Fradegrada had on a pair of matching bottoms with a solid pink elastic waistband.
+On her lower body, Fradegrada wore a pair of matching bottoms with a solid pink elastic waistband.
 She wore the bands pulled up high on her sides, baring her strong hips while highlighting her slender midsection.
-She didn’t reveal where her underwear was from, though the logo printed on the bands indicated it was from Lounge.
+She didn’t reveal in the caption where her underwear was from, though the logo printed on the bands indicated it was from Lounge.

-Fradegrada wore her hair in a middle part and styled down.
-Her straight tresses cascaded down her back.
+Fradegrada wore her hair in a middle part and styled down, her straight tresses cascading down her back.

-Within three hours of being published, the photo has garnered more than 98,000 likes and over 560 comments, as of the time of this writing.
-Users of the social media app who are fans of Fradegrada took to the comments section to rave about her beauty, while expressing their admiration for her.
-As usual, comments were written in a host of languages, including English, Italian and Spanish.
+Within three hours of being published, the photo has garnered more than 98,000 likes and over 560 comments.
+Users of the social media app took to the comments section to rave about Fradegrada’s beauty, praising her in a host of languages, including English, Italian, and Spanish.

 “So hot,” one user raved, pairing the comment with several fire emoji.

-“So daaaamn babe,” replied another one, including a red heart emoji at the end of the message.
+“So daaaamn babe,” replied another one, posting a red heart emoji at the end of the message.

 “Next Level dimples,” a third user chimed in, following the words with a fire emoji.